ShieldCommunity/api-template/README.md

 In addition to the events, you have access to NullCordXImpl, then the ChannelWrapper, the kick type, the statistics, the language manager, the user manager, databases, messages and all the anti-bot on top of the database.
 They can be useful e.g. to avoid using reflection to access ChannelWrapper methods

-## How to integrate
-You must have purchased NullCordX to have access to this broad and extensive API.
-Before nothing, remember that you need to change the path of the .jar file on the pom.xml file On top of that, you must know that the plugin will work only with NullCordX if you impl this events